dmason-mlb/testrail-exporter/README.md

 # TestRail Exporter

+> **⚠️ DISCLAIMER: This application is currently under active development and may contain bugs.
+While it is partially functional, use with caution and please report any issues you encounter.
+This disclaimer will be removed once the application reaches a more stable state.**

 A Python GUI application to export test cases from TestRail for later importing into X-ray.

 ## Features